 Dean & Nancy on 22

-Dean & Nancy on 22 has one of the best drinking views in Sydney.
-It's in a semi-circular space with windows two storeys high and a 360-degree aspect.
-It's on level 22 (hence the name) of the luxe A by Adina Hotel.
-The leather banquettes and kitchen look out over garden rooftops.
-And harbour views can be spotted between sandstone buildings and ultra-contemporary glass towers.
+With its 360-degree aspect, two-storey windows and location atop Sydney’s A by Adina Hotel, Dean & Nancy on 22 effortlessly affords one of the best drinking views in town.
+The leather banquettes and kitchen look out over garden rooftops, and glimpses of the harbour can be spotted between sandstone buildings and ultra-contemporary glass towers.

-It's by the team behind Maybe Sammy, cafe spinoff Sammy Junior, and pizza parlour Maybe Frank.
-Dean & Nancy has a sleek but restrained black, marble and gold aesthetic that allows the food, drink and view to take centre stage.
+The team behind Maybe Sammy are also behind this place, and they’ve taken inspiration from the golden age of hotel bars in New York, Paris and London.
+It’s a sleek spot – but the restrained black, marble and gold aesthetic allows the food, drink and view to take centre stage.

-As at Maybe Sammy, creative director Andrea Gualdi approaches the cocktail menu with the care and seriousness of a man who oversees the drinks at the world’s 11th best bar, and the playfulness of someone who loves his job.
+As at Maybe Sammy, creative director Stefano Filardi approaches the cocktail menu with the care and seriousness of a man who oversees the drinks at one of the world’s best bars, and the playfulness of someone who loves his job.